bicycle1885/TableReader.jl/README.md

 few are not parsable as integers.
 If you are bad luck, such anomalies are not in the first chunk and type guessing may fail.
 Consequently, parsing will also fail when the parser sees the first occurrence.
-To avoid the problem, you can turn off the chunking behavior by setting the `chunksize` parameter to zero.
+To avoid the problem, you can turn off the chunking behavior by setting the `chunkbits` parameter to zero.
-For example, `readcsv("somefile.csv", chunksize = 0)` will read the whole file into memory as a single large chunk and the data types of columns are guessed from all of the fields.
+For example, `readcsv("somefile.csv", chunkbits = 0)` will read the whole file into memory as a single large chunk and the data types of columns are guessed from all of the fields.
 While this requires more memories, you will never see parsing error due to the failure of type guessing.